11th January MMXX

 6th April MMXX

-I’ve sooted up the lanterns and cookware with a little paint so this end of the camp fire diorama is pretty well done now.
+I’ve sooted up the lanterns a bit and cookware a bit more with a little paint so this end of the camp fire diorama is pretty well done now.
 Just a couple of small details to go in but I’m waiting on materials for those.

 I want some seating and a fitted out travelling trunk for the other end.